ebasso/java-jenkins/README.md

-# java-jenkins
+# maximo-jenkins
-Working with Java and Jenkins
+Working with Maximo and Jenkins